-With much of our osteopathic work resonating with fluid dynamics and Sutherland's use of such expressions as "fluid within the fluid", "liquid light", "the tide" and "fluctuations of fluids", this is an exciting and significant development.
+With much of our osteopathic work resonating with fluid dynamics and Sutherland's use of such expressions as "fluid within the fluid", "liquid light", "the tide" and "fluctuations of fluids"; this is an exciting and significant development.

-There will be a new and we hope, exciting format to the workshop following Dr. Pollack’s lectures.
+There will be a new and exciting format to the workshop following Dr. Pollack’s lectures.
 Mark Wilson and Colin Dove have worked together with Dr Pollack to produce an investigation into certain physiological processes vital to us in our work.
 Palpatory enquiries will be launched before and after input from Dr Pollack.
 We hope the outcome will be a richer understanding of the processes at work beneath our feeling, thinking fingers so that they might become even more knowing!